 Our optional skyloft is suspended from the dome framework putting you at eye level with the cupola windows.

-Breathtaking views to the horizon.
-The ultimate dome home observation platform-with or without telescope.
+Breathtaking views of the horizon.
+The ultimate dome home observation platform -with or without a telescope.
 A retreat space to end all.

 The floor joists and roof struts are each joined at the center to a Natural Spaces hub unit forming an extremely strong and rigid connection.

 Access to the skyloft can be by a stair/ladder or a ‘disappearing’ type stair.
 Small spiral stairs will also work.

 Window seats (left) are usually set up under one or two of the windows.